-New Zealand really has a huge range of multi-day backpacking trails outside of the “Great Walks” category that is not only offers cheaper accommodation options, but also take you through some amazing landscapes.
+New Zealand really has a huge range of multi-day backpacking trails outside of the “Great Walks” category that does not only offer cheaper accommodation options but also take you through some amazing landscapes.
 Hut accommodation tends to be well-serviced like the Great Walk huts but smaller and at half the price.
 Plus, campsites will either be free or have a small fee.

 Free Backcountry Hikes in New Zealand

 If you want to get well and truly off the beaten track then a number of backpacking trails in New Zealand which have free basic huts (or “bivvies”) to use, essentially making the hike free.
 The trails to these huts will be less-maintained than your normal Great Walk or a multi-day hike, meaning there may be tree roots and rocks to scramble over, but the tracks will be marked with orange makers to keep you going in the right direction.